Robert Schuller: Evolution of the Crystal Cathedral

 Also in 1968, Schuller purchased a 10 acre walnut grove that had bordered on the north boundary of the then current Garden Grove Community Church property.
 This new purchase of land was to enable the construction of a future much larger Crystal Cathedral on the newly expanded property.
 The architectural firm of Philip Johnson/John Burgee was soon retained to draw up plans for a primarily glass church that would be able to accommodate over 2,000 church goers, which was to be built on a spot on the newly expanded church campus adjacent to the original church structure.

 In order to meet the needs of the church's ever expanding congregation, the architectural firm designed a reflective glass building that could seat 2,248 people.
 At the time that it was built, the church was touted as "the largest glass building in the world."
 The church was dedicated on September 14, 1980.
 Once the newer, larger, and more noticeable "Crystal Cathedral" structure was completed, Schuller renamed his organization as the "Crystal Cathedral Ministries."
 Schuller's Crystal Cathedral Church soon became the iconic backdrop from which he preached his popular Hour of Power broadcasts every Sunday morning for the next 25 years.
-These broadcasts regularly reached a world wide audience of 20 million.
+These broadcasts regularly reached a worldwide audience of 20 million.